As a nutrition coach, I spend a lot of time explaining to my clients which supplements are worth taking, creatine being one of them.

 Having more energy means that you can train harder in the gym and see better improvements in strength and muscle growth than you would without creatine supplementation.

 Is Creatine Safe?
-Our Take
+What The Science Says

 However, if you are questioning whether creatine is right for you based on your health history, then talk with your doctor before supplementing.